-But this isn’t a science.
-It’s a bit messy.
-It means that growth will be more uneven than it has been in the past.
-You need to find firms with solid sales earnings growth as well as technical and fundamental strengths to keep the profits rolling.
+If inflation returns, growth will be more uneven than it has been in the past.
+At that point, you’ll need to find firms with solid sales earnings growth as well as technical and fundamental strengths to keep the profits rolling.

-These are seven fast-growing stocks to buy today that will keep you in good stead for years to come.
+These are five fast-growing stocks to buy today that will keep you in good stead for years to come, even if inflation returns.

 However, SHW, by its size and reputation, has not only endured but it has positioned itself on top of the coatings heap.
 It grew from annual sales of $400,000 in 1866 to annual sales topping $15 billion last year, coming from over 100 countries around the world.

-Its size, scope and quality is one reason hardware giant Lowe’s Companies, Inc. (NYSE:LOW) just inked a deal to be the only nationwide home seller to offer SHW products.
-This is even more exciting given the housing demand that is growing and the interest in homeowners to fixing up their current houses.
+Its size, scope and quality are just some of the reasons hardware giant Lowe’s Companies, Inc. (NYSE:LOW) inked a deal to be the only nationwide home seller to offer SHW products.
+This is even more exciting given that housing demand is back on track and the interest in homeowners to fixing up their current houses.
+SHW is rated a “B” in my Portfolio Grader system.

 That is a big deal for pharma companies that usually are strong until patents run down or generics start eating into margins.

 Not so with VRTX.
-Its Q4 numbers came in stronger than expected and Q1 is also coming in bullish, as new approvals keep rolling in for next-generation CF drugs … and it has plenty more in the pipeline to keep this growth going.
+As new approvals keep rolling in for next-generation CF drugs, it has plenty more in the pipeline to keep this growth going.

 As with all energy firms, when times are bad, the more exposure you have to the entire production and distribution process, the tougher things get.
 But at the size the big oils are, they have the money to wait out the bad patches.

 And that’s just what RDS.A has done.
 Now it’s time to cash in.
-What’s more, RDS.A is still delivering a mouth-watering 5.5% dividend … but that may wane as the stock price starts rising.
+RDS stock is rated a “C” by Portfolio Grader, but it is still delivering a mouth-watering 6.44% dividend.
+However, that may wane as the stock price starts rising.
+In the meanwhile, it’s easy to see why this is one of our picks for the best fast-growing stocks.

-Lumentum Holdings Inc (NASDAQ: LITE) is a specialty company that focuses like a laser beam on, well, laser beams.
-It’s an optical and photonics company — one of the biggest in the world — that is taking over the 3D sensing sector.
+Lumentum Holdings Inc (NASDAQ: LITE) is a specialty company that focuses on laser beams.
+It’s one of the biggest optical and photonics companies in the world that is working on the 3D sensing sector.

-What’s more, LITE is also a major player in the optical networking space that makes the infrastructure that makes our world “smarter,” operating in as close to real time as possible.
+LITE stock’s broader tailwinds make it worthwhile.
+That is to say, Lumentum is also a major player in the optical networking space that makes the infrastructure that makes our world “smarter,” operating in as close to real-time as possible.
 It’s crucial for the next generation of cloud computing and network operations.

 Its laser division helps build the next generation of equipment that makes all this possible.